natsuki-or/SNVdistro/README.md

       - Create hash tables for databases by running “database_hashtb.py” under hashtb.
 This may take a while.
 6. Choose the database to search SNVs and filter to apply on control_file.py; the program is ready to run.

+Table 1: Prerequisites need to be installed for the program to run.
+This program runs on Python 3.6+ with the prerequisites.
+The databases need to be stored locally and their location has to be recorded in control.py under “database_loc.”
 |Name|URL|Reference|
 |----|---|-----------------|
 |The Consensus Coding Sequence (CCDS)|https://www.ncbi.nlm.nih.gov/projects/CCDS/CcdsBrowse.cgi|(1)|